Session Reporting

 your project's auto generated Swift header #import "ProductModuleName-Swift.h"

-substituting your product's module name
+(substituting your product's module name,

-information on how this is generated) and then add a call to [EmbraceInitializer start];
+add a call to [EmbraceInitializer start];

 #import "AppDelegate.h"